KUBDatalab/SQL/_episodes/01-introduction.md

 accidentally changing data when you are analysing it.
 If the data is updated, a saved query can be re-run to analyse the new data.

 SQL is optimised for handling large amounts of data.
-Data types help quality control of entries - you will receive an error if you try to enter a word into a field that should contain a number.
-Understanding the nature of relational databases, and using SQL, will help you in using databases in programming languages such as R or Python.

 Many web applications (including WordPress and ecommerce sites like Amazon) run on a SQL (relational) database.
 Understanding SQL is the first step in eventually building custom web applications that can serve data to users.

 ## Database Management Systems

+A database management system is a software tool that enables users to manage a database easily.
+It allows users to access and interact with the underlying data in the database.
+These actions can range from simply querying data to defining database schemas that fundamentally affect the database structure.

 There are a number of different database management systems for working with relational data.
 We're going to use SQLite today, but basically everything we